external-mirrors/buffybox/README.md

 ## License

-squeek2lvgl Generator is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+squeek2lvgl is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 [squeekboard] and its keyboard layouts are licensed under the GNU General Public License version 3.0.